 Meet The President

 On Oct.
-15, 2003, Wake Technical Community College welcomed the third president in the college’s 40-year history: Dr. Stephen Scott.
-His personal focus at Wake Tech is on high quality, value-added education and on leadership development for faculty, staff, and students.
+15, 2003, Wake Technical Community College welcomed the third president in the college’s 50-year history: Dr. Stephen Scott.
+His personal focus at Wake Tech is on value-added education and on leadership development for faculty, staff, and students.

 Dr. Scott began his career in South Carolina, teaching high school mathematics and physics.
 He served in several administrative positions for community colleges in South Carolina before moving to North Carolina in 1988.

 In 2008, Dr. Scott was named President of the Year by the NC Board of Community Colleges.
-Other recent honors include the 2009 I.E. Ready award from the NC State University Department of Adult and Higher Education and the 2008 Business Leader of the Year Award from Business Leader magazine.
+Other honors include the 2009 I.E. Ready award from the NC State University Department of Adult and Higher Education, the 2009 Business Leader of the Year Award from Business Leader magazine, and the 2013 Pacesetter of the Year Award from the National Council on Marketing and Public Relations, District 2.

 A native of Liberty, S.C., Dr. Scott worked in his family’s restaurant as a young man.
-He attended the University of Tennessee and earned his bachelor’s degree (economics), master’s degree (administration), and doctoral degree (education) at Clemson University.
+He played football for the University of Tennessee and earned his bachelor’s degree (economics), master’s degree (administration) and doctoral degree (education) at Clemson University.

 Dr. Scott and his wife, Patsy, have two children and three grandchildren.